HitmonleeCrypto/Mint-Merch/README.md

 Inspired by the Solana Saga soul-bound NFT that came with each Solana Saga phone, we would automate the sending of cNFT's to each customer who checks out using Solana Pay and purchases merch from the respective community.
 The goal is to commemorate their unique purchase forever, rewarding them with OG status, potential rewards, potential airdrops, and more.

-<b>Verified Merch NFTs:</b>

-This would ideally apply to low-quantity, high-demand merch items.
-When a customer purchases a merch item from Mint Merch, they will be airdropped a cNFT “ticket” to redeem for the item purchased and then have two options:
-1. Redeem the item by burning the cNFT or sending the cNFT to us and order the item from our website.
-We will confirm the transaction and ownership of the cNFT when they check out with the same wallet used for the transaction.
-2. Hold the merch cNFT to either HODL for a future time or sell it on a secondary market like Tensor/Magic Eden.
-We would share royalties profits with respective communities as explained prior.
-The benefit with this process is verified merchandise authenticity, ensuring all parties work with trustworthy clients.

 <div align="center">
   Thank you for Reading!!!